kendru/kendru.github.com/_posts/2018-12-28-rate-limiting-in-javascript-with-a-token-bucket.md

 ```

 In this example, the `/` endpoint is restricted to serving 5 requests per
 second across all clients.
-If we wanted to have a per-IP limit or something
+If we wanted to have a per-client limit , then we
-similar, then we could keep a map of IP address to token bucket, creating a
+could keep a map of IP address (or API keys) to token bucket, creating a
-new token bucket every time we encounter a new IP address, as in the following
+new token bucket every time we encounter a new client, as in the following
 example:

 ```javascript